jehudielful/telegram-simplex-bot/README.md

 # telegram-simplex-bot
-Telegram bot with different useful features on python
+Telegram bot with different useful features on python and so on